Brazilian gold rush

-The Brazilian Gold Rush was a gold rush that started in the 1690s, in the then Portuguese colony of Brazil in the Portuguese Empire.
+The Brazilian gold rush was a gold rush that started in the 1690s, in the then Portuguese colony of Brazil in the Portuguese Empire.
 The gold rush opened up the major gold-producing area of Ouro Preto (Portuguese for black gold), then known as Vila Rica.
-Eventually, the Brazilian Gold Rush created the world's longest gold rush period and the largest gold mines in South America.
+Eventually, the Brazilian gold rush created the world's longest gold rush period and the largest gold mines in South America.

 The rush began when bandeirantes discovered large gold deposits in the mountains of Minas Gerais.
 The bandeirantes were adventurers who organized themselves into small groups to explore the interior of Brazil.
 Many bandeirantes were of mixed indigenous and European background who adopted the ways of the natives, which permitted them to survive in the interior.

-While the bandeirantesh searched for indigenous captives, they also searched for mineral wealth, which led to the gold being discovered.
+In 1695, at Rio das Velhas, Manuel Borba Gato discovered gold, leading to the gold rush.
+In 1698, Vila Rica (later Ouro Preto) was established, becoming the capital of Minas Gerais from 1720 to 1897.
+In 1697, the Estrada Real was established by the crown to promote development of the interior, reaching from the coast through Ouro Preto onwards to Diamantina.

+The Portuguese colonial government initially saw the gold rush with trepidation, as they had concerns it would displace Brazilian agriculture and that the Portuguese would not be fully able to control the gold production.

 More than 400,000 Portuguese and 500,000 African slaves came to the gold region to mine.
-Many people abandoned the sugar plantations and towns in the northeast coast to go to the gold region.
-By 1725, half the population of Brazil was living in southeastern Brazil.
+Many people abandoned the sugar plantations and towns in the northeast coast to migrate to the gold region.
+By 1725, half the population of Brazil was living in the country's southeast.

 Officially, 800 metric tons of gold were sent to Portugal in the 18th century.
 Other gold circulated illegally, and still other gold remained in the colony to adorn churches and for other uses.

-The municipality of Ouro Preto became the most populohus city of Latin America, counting on about 40 thousand people in 1730 and, decades after, 80 thousand.
+The municipality of Ouro Preto became the most populous city of Latin America, counting on about 40 thousand people in 1730 and, decades after, 80 thousand.
 At that time, the population of New York was less than half of that number of inhabitants and the population of São Paulo did not surpass 8 thousand.

 Minas Gerais was the gold mining center of Brazil.
 Slave labor was generally used for the workforce.
 The discovery of gold in the area caused a huge influx of European immigrants and the government decided to bring in bureaucrats from Portugal to control operations.
 They set up numerous bureaucracies, often with conflicting duties and jurisdictions.
-The officials generally proved unequal to the task of controlling this highly lucrative industry.
-In 1830, the St. John d'el Rey Mining Company, controlhled by the British, opened the largest gold mine in Latin America.
+The officials were generally uncapable of controlling this highly lucrative industry.
+In 1830, the St. John d'el Rey Mining Company, controlled by the British, opened the largest gold mine in Latin America.
 The British brought in modern management techniques and engineering expertise.
-Located in Nova Lima, the mine produced ore for 125 years.
+Located in Nova Lima, the mine extracted ore for 125 years.